 Yes, I want to serve my family hot, healthy, home-cooked meals.
 But being a busy mom as well as a business owner, wife, friend, etc. means that I wear a lot of hats and I don’t always (read: rarely ever) have time to spend an hour or two in the kitchen every night . . .
 And I know I’m not alone.
-Meal planning for moms can be a struggle and big challenge, not because they don’t have an idea of what to cook, but because they feel they are too busy to do it.
+Meal planning for moms can be a struggle and big challenge, not because they don’t know what to cook, but because they feel they are too busy to do it.
 But if you make a habit of doing the meal planning, it is not as hard as you think.

 You just need a few ideas on how to get started!